kingston-hackSpace/Capacitive-Touch-Sensors/DIY_capacitive_sensor.md

 - Jumper wires

 -----
-### LIBRARIES
+### INSTALLING LIBRARIES

 - Open the Arduino IDE

-- Open the Library Manager (book shelf icon at the left side of the Arduin IDE)
+- Open the Library Manager ("book shelf" icon at the left side of the Arduino IDE)

 - Search for the following libraries at the search box (install both):